hanishkvc/prgs-rustland-tester-fuzzerk/README.md

 #### IOBridge

-This is a helper module for the util program to help work with either Console or Tcp client or Tcp server or Tls server or File, in a generic way.
+This is a helper module for the fuzzerk util program to help work with either Console or Tcp client or Tcp server or Tls server or File, in a generic way.
+It could even be used as a module by any other program if required.

+It is implemented as a enum, which inturn supports the following variants.

 * console